 Biomass Calculator is a tool that can be used for estimating woodlands as attention increases on wood-based bioenergy for fuel.
 It is an extension of the Forest Inventory 2000 application, which was originally developed by Terence E. Hanley and Don Carlson, Indiana Department of Natural Resources, Division of Forestry, from a program by Dr. John W. Moser, Jr., Purdue University, Department of Forestry and Natural Resources (May 2000).
 The extension to estimate biomass and carbon content according to U.S.D.A.
 FIA procedures was developed by Justin Arseneault, Purdue University, Department of Forestry and Natural Resources (May 2014).
 Project was sponsored by SunGrant Initiative.

-Downloadable version of biomass calculator (large excel file) could be requested from FNR extension office.
+Downloadable version of biomass calculator (large excel file) cam be requested through the FNR extension office.